 Likewise, people used to think that reading and making sense of huge tables of numbers was an essential skill for working with data.
 But then William Playfair came along and invented line graphs, and suddenly everyone could feel data through their eyes.
 Their plain old monkey-eyes!

 Complex numbers provide a similar example.
 Being able to work with complex numbers (as abstract values) is seen as an essential skill in many scientific fields.
 Then David Hestenes came along and said, "Hey, you know all your complex numbers and quaternions and Pauli matrices and other abstract funny stuff?
 If you were working in the right Clifford algebra, all of that would have a concrete geometric interpretation, and you could see it and feel it and taste it."
 Taste it with your monkey-mouth!
-Nobody actually believed him, but I do, and I love it.
+Nobody actually believed him, but I do.

 It's the responsibility of our tools to adapt inaccessible things to our human limitations, to translate into forms we can feel.
 Microscopes adapt tiny things so they can be seen with our plain old eyes.
 Tweezers adapt tiny things so they can be manipulated with our plain old fingers.
 Calculators adapt huge numbers so they can be manipulated with our plain old brain.
 And I'm imagining a tool that adapts complex situations so they can be seen, experienced, and reasoned about with our plain old brain.

 In The Children's Machine, Papert describes "kitchen math".
 A certain recipe serves 3, but the cook is only cooking for 2, so she needs to 2/3 all of the ingredients.
 The recipe calls for 3/4 cup of flour.
 The cook measures out 3/4 cup of flour, spreads it into a circle on the counter, takes a 1/3 piece out of the circle and puts it back into the bag.
 That's 2/3 of 3/4.